 How Moisture Retention Works

 The high moisture content in heavy cream ensures the dough doesn’t dry out during baking.
 When poured over the rolls, the cream acts as a barrier, trapping steam within the rolls and keeping the texture soft and gooey.
+This is why put heavy cream on cinnamon rolls before baking? is a widely used technique among bakers.

 How Heavy Cream Enhances Cinnamon Rolls